goreleaser/goreleaser/www/docs/customization/announce.md

 title: Announce
 ---

-GoReleaser can also announce new releases, currently, to Twitter, Reddit, Slack, Discourse and Teams only.
+GoReleaser can also announce new releases to Twitter, Reddit, Slack, Discourse and Microsoft Teams.

-It runs at the very end of the pipeline.
+It runs at the very end of the pipeline and can be skipped with the `--skip-announce` flag of the [`release`](/cmd/goreleaser_release/) command.

 ## Twitter